Please wait while the ticker loads...

 Tony Economopoulos

-This past fall, Oklahoma State finished the season with a school record 18 wins and an 18-1-4 record.
+Economopoulos came to GSW from Oklahoma State University where he served as an assistant coach for two years.
+In his last season, Oklahoma State finished the season with a school record 18 wins and an 18-1-4 record.
 The Cowgirls compiled a 7-1-2 record in Big 12 Conference play to claim their first-ever regular season conference championship and advanced to the second round of the NCAA Women's Soccer Championship for the third straight season.
 OSU led the nation in scoring offense at 3.22 goals per game and the defense posted 10 shutouts.
 The Cowgirls improved their goals against average from 2007 by 12 percent to 0.75.
+He recruited and signed United States U-20 Women's National Team goal keeper Adrianna Franch.

 In Economopoulos' first season in Stillwater, OSU tied for the Big 12 Conference lead with 10 shutouts, and the Cowgirls ranked second in the league with a 0.84 goals against average.
 Goalkeeper Erin Stigler also tied for the Big 12 lead in shutouts with seven and became the school's all-time shutouts leader.